SeyiKayode/msc-helm-app/README.md

 - inside the "resources-configuration/ecr_eks_template/ecr_eks_template.yaml" file, it contains the cloudformation template script that creates aws ecr and aws eks
 - The cloudformation template creates various service roles, security groups, control planes, public and private subnets, vpc, epi, nat-gateway, internet-gateway and route tables

+- there are 2 methods to create the cloudformation template

+- 1st Method -->
-- to create these resources the aws cli, configure your aws user profile with the command "aws configure --profile $YOUR_NAME", create a file named "resources-configuration/ecr_eks_template/ecr_eks_template.json" and write the environment parameters in it(i gitignored my json parameter file), cd into this directory "resources-configuration/ecr_eks_template/", run "chmod +x ecr_eks_template.sh", then run "./ecr_eks_template.sh"
+- to create these resources the aws cli, configure your aws user profile with the command "aws configure --profile $YOUR_NAME"
+- $YOUR_NAME is the name you want to use to configure your aws cli profile
+- create a file named "resources-configuration/ecr_eks_template/ecr_eks_template.json" and write the environment parameters in it (i gitignored my json parameter file but check the sample_parameter.json to see how it looks like and fill the ParameterValue), cd into this directory "resources-configuration/ecr_eks_template/", run "chmod +x ecr_eks_template.sh", inside the "ecr_eks_template.sh" file change "export AWS_PROFILE=kayode" into "export AWS_PROFILE=$YOUR_NAME" then run "./ecr_eks_template.sh"

+- 2nd Method -->
 - to create these resources using the aws console, go to cloudformation and use the "resources-configuration/ecr_eks_template/ecr_eks_template.yaml" file to create a cloudformation stack
 - the resources will be created and ready for use